 Pasadena Mayor Terry Tornek announced that a coalition of the world’s leading space science and astronomical institutions based in Pasadena are partnering to produce Astronomy Week, October 16-22, 2016.
 The week-long series of public events, open houses, lectures and other activities celebrates Pasadena’s rich history as an innovative “City of Astronomy.”

 The Palomar Transient Factory and IPAC announces the Third Data Release (DR3).
 This release adds to DR1 and DR2 by including selected g- and R-band data obtained from January 1, 2013 through January 28, 2015.

-The Infrared Processing and Analysis Center at Caltech announces the availability of six-month graduate student fellowships in Winter-Spring 2014.
-The program is designed to allow students from other institutions to visit IPAC-Caltech and perform astronomical research in close association with an IPAC scientist.
+The Infrared Processing and Analysis Center at Caltech announces the availability of six-month graduate student fellowships beginning in the Spring of 2017.
+The program is designed to allow students from other institutions to visit IPAC-Caltech and perform astronomical research in close association with an IPAC staff member during Spring 2017.

 Version 4.0 of the Montage Image Mosaic Toolkit has been released with a BSD 3-clause license.
 This is major new release that contains new modules to support processing of data cubes, and a command-line visualization tool.